Wednesday, November 22, 2017

 Ready to start eating well-balanced?
 “Lettuce” help! 😉

 It’s rare that I meet someone who doesn’t have a sweet tooth.
 Some of us struggle more than others with sweet cravings.
-How do we indulge our sweet tooth in a healthy way?
-Here are some thoughts.
+How do we choose to indulge our sweet tooth (or not to) in a healthy way?
+Here are four mindfulness strategies:

 Fruit, Vegetables and Chocolate

-Third, incorporate some delicious AND nutritious treats in your routine for a more satisfying daily diet.
+Incorporate some delicious AND nutritious treats in your routine for a more satisfying daily diet.
 Dietitians really have a knack for combining healthier ingredients like fruits and vegetables with their chocolate!
-So in honor of #NationalNutritionMonth, here I highlight some tasty treats packed with healthy perks from real, quality food ingredients including my own recipe for Chocolate Banana Nut Muffins.
+So, in honor of #NationalNutritionMonth, here I highlight some tasty treats packed with healthy perks from real, quality food ingredients, including my own recipe for Chocolate Banana Nut Muffins.